Resourcing

 What unit of time will you use to plan?
 Weekly is often the most popular, as it balances a hands-off approach with the ability to take action swiftly when needed.

 The length of project plays a major role here.
-If your typical project lasts a few weeks, daily resourcing may make the most sense.
-If your projects span years, then weekly may become too cumbersome and create too much data entry, but monthly would make sense.
-For example, you allocate 50% of a team member’s time per month to a specific project for a period of 12 months.
+If your typical project lasts a few weeks, daily resourcing may make the most sense. if projects span years, weekly becomes cumbersome and a monthly view in resourcing software makes more sense.
+For example, you allocate 50% of a consultant’s time per month to a specific project for a period of 12 months.

 Projected burn

 In order to predict if your project will go over budget, project managers can calculate the projected burn using the formula “Worked + Resourced = Projected Burn”.
-This creates an added benefit to keeping resourcing realistic and up to date - it shows you in advance if you need to have a conversation with a client or if your fixed-price pricing was too low.
+Keeping plans realistic in resource planning software surfaces early warnings, so you can talk to clients or revisit fixed-price assumptions before overruns.

-To streamline this process, some software will automatically generate predictive projected burn reports using previous timesheet data and future planned resources.
+To streamline this process, resource planning software will automatically generate predictive projected burn reports using previous timesheet data and future planned resources.

-Why is resource planning important for large projects?
+Why is planning in a resource management tool important for large projects?

 Resource planning is crucial for project managers, particularly on large projects.
 These strategies allow project managers to accurately measure the necessary resources needed for a successful project and make informed decisions about budgeting and resource allocations.

-Here are a few ways that resource planning helps organisations run successful large projects.
+Here are a few ways that resource planning helps organizations run successful large projects.

 Tracks available resources